HyeonwooNoh/DeconvNet/README.md

 ### Licence

 This software is being made available for research purpose only.

-check LICENSE file for details.
+Check LICENSE file for details.

 ### System Requirements